 Why Ecotrust Canada?

-Over the past few years, Ecotrust Canada has brought these skills to a number of partnerships, including with Haíɫzaqv (Heiltsuk) Nation, Quatsino First Nation, ‘Na̲mg̲is First Nation, Hupacasath First Nation, and numerous municipalities, including the cities of Prince Rupert and Powell River, and the Regional District of Mount Waddington.
-Our program begain in 2018, a pilot project with Haíɫzaqv Nation to replace diesel furnaces in Bella Bella’s homes with air-source heat pumps powered by clean energy.
-Since then, we have coordinated around 400 heat pump installations across our partner communities.
-We have raised over $7 million in project funds, with estimated cost savings of $11.5 million.
+Ecotrust Canada has built a team of in-house technical and business experts in home energy solutions and policy research.
+Over the past few years, we have brought our skills to a number of partnerships, including with Haíɫzaqv (Heiltsuk) Nation, Quatsino First Nation, ‘Na̲mg̲is First Nation, Hupačasath First Nation, St’át’imc Nation, and numerous municipalities, including the cities of Prince Rupert and Powell River, and the Regional District of Mount Waddington.
+Our program began in 2018 with a pilot project with the Haíɫzaqv Nation in Bella Bella, BC, to replace diesel furnaces with clean energy-powered heat pumps.
+Since then, our program has enabled over 500 households to save $12.5 million on energy costs while eliminating over 18,000 tonnes of GHG emissions and providing lifesaving cooling during heat waves.
 Based on the success of this project and others, Ecotrust Canada’s team of experienced community planners, policy experts, and engineers are now set to broaden this approach with communities across Canada.

 “The benefits aren’t just financial.
 We’re bringing in less fuel by barge, supporting our traditional values and bringing clean energy into our homes.”